robang74/redfishos/forum/todo/first-impact-with-sailfish-os.md

 * [Open source archive for 59.1.A.2.169 from Sony Developer World](https://developer.sony.com/file/download/open-source-archive-for-59-1-a-2-169/)

-I think that flash.sh should be check for the correct baseband (build) before proceed.
+I think that flash.sh should check for the correct baseband (build) before proceeding.

-Unless Emma would let me choose a downgrade, I think that there is no a simple way.
-This means that soon Jolla will need to add the support for Andorid 12 based Xperia X10 II devices which is the default Android version since one year ago:
+Unless Emma would let me choose a downgrade, I think that there is no simple way.
+This means that soon Jolla will need to add the support for Android 12 based Xperia X10 II devices which is the default Android version since one year ago:

 * [XperiCheck.com - Xperia 10 II (XQ-AU52)](https://xpericheck.com/XQ-AU52)